gcanti/fp-ts/docs/modules/State.ts.md

 ## ~~state~~

-Use small, specific instances instead.
+This instance is deprecated, use small, specific instances instead.
+For example if a function needs a `Functor` instance, pass `S.Functor` instead of `S.state` (where `S` is from `import S from 'fp-ts/State'`)

 **Signature**